itsTyrion/AntiDiscordGenAI/README.md

   anti-dc-genai:latest
 ```
 #### With Docker:
-1. git clone the repository
+1. git clone the repository (or download as zip and unzip it)
 2.
 ```
 podman build -t anti-dc-genai:latest .